AdobeDocs/pass.en/help/authentication/android-sdk-overview.md

 ### Definitions and Usage {#definitions}

-The Primetime authentication entitlement solution revolves around the generation of specific pieces of data (tokens) that Primetime authentication generates upon the successful completion of the authentication and authorization workflows.
+The Adobe Pass authentication entitlement solution revolves around the generation of specific pieces of data (tokens) that Adobe Pass authentication generates upon the successful completion of the authentication and authorization workflows.
 These tokens are stored locally on the client's Android device.

 Tokens have a limited lifespan; upon expiration, tokens need to be re-issued through the re-initiation of the authentication and/or authorization workflows.

 There are three types of tokens issued during the entitlement workflows:

 - **Authentication token** - The end result of the user authentication workflow will be an authentication GUID that the AccessEnabler can use to make authorization queries on the user's behalf.
 This authentication GUID will have an associated time-to-live (TTL) value which may be different from the user's authentication session itself.
-Primetime authentication generates an authentication token by binding the authentication GUID to the device initiating the authentication requests.
+Adobe Pass authentication generates an authentication token by binding the authentication GUID to the device initiating the authentication requests.
 - **Authorization token** - Grants access to a specific protected resource identified by a unique `resourceID`.
 It consists of an authorization grant issued by the authorizing party along with the original `resourceID`.
 This information is bound to the device initiating the request.
 - **Short-lived media token** - The AccessEnabler grants access to the hosting application for a given resource by returning a short-lived Media Token.
 This token is generated based on the authorization token that was previously acquired for that specific particular resource.
 Also, this token is not bound to the device, and the associated life-span is significantly shorter (default: 5 minutes).

-Upon successful authentication and authorization, Primetime authentication will issue authentication, authorization and short-lived media tokens.
+Upon successful authentication and authorization, Adobe Pass authentication will issue authentication, authorization and short-lived media tokens.
 These tokens should be cached on the user's device and used for the duration of their associated life-spans.